 Five Ways to Make a Bathroom Remodel Go Faster

 Bathroom remodels are inconvenient home improvement projects and are often time-consuming to complete.
-If you’re delaying remodeling because you don’t want to live at the in-laws' for the next few weeks or you merely want to complete a mini-makeover for an outdated bathroom, here are some suggestions to cut how long your bathroom is out-of-commission:
+Whether you’re delaying remodeling because you don’t want to live at the in-laws' for the next few weeks or you merely want to complete a mini-makeover for an outdated bathroom, try these suggestions to cut how long your bathroom's out of commission:

-For example, if you’ve got an old ceiling that’s lost most of its popcorn or plaster texture, install new 3/8” – ½” drywall right over the old, then tape and plaster as usual.
-If the bottom portion of walls has taken a beating, installing wainscoting or laminate paneling can be a beautiful alternative to demolishing and starting from scratch.
+For example, if you’ve got an old ceiling that’s lost most of its popcorn or plaster texture, install new ⅜” – ½” drywall right over the old, then tape and plaster as usual.
+If the bottom portion of walls has taken a beating, install wainscoting or laminate paneling as a beautiful alternative to demolishing and starting from scratch.
 On a tight budget?
-Old tubs and showers can be refitted by specialty contractors in less than a day and are a great choice for bathrooms that don’t get heavy-duty use.
+Old tubs and showers can be refurbished by specialty contractors in less than a day and are a great choice for bathrooms that don’t get heavy-duty use.

-You’ll pay a little bit more, but purchasing pre-primed trim and baseboard, pre-finished doors and windows, as well as other partial or fully-finished products will let you shave time off your project.
-Don't skip on painting prep, though.
+You’ll pay a little bit more, but purchasing pre-primed trim and baseboard, pre-finished doors and windows, and other partially or fully finished products will let you shave time off your project.
+Don't skimp on painting prep, though.
 According to Denver-area tile installer Kevin Stevens, it will cost you in the long run.

 4. Use quick-cure grout

 Epoxy-based grouts can be washed and polished in a few hours and ready for traffic the next day.
 They may be more expensive than traditional cement, but they’re also highly stain-and-mold-resistant and don’t require sealing.